studica/studica-docs-worldskills/source/index.rst

 Welcome to the Studica Robotics documentation page.
 Here you will find lots of information and tutorials regarding WorldSkills.

+.. hint:: Python is currently only available on the Raspbian OS located on the VMX.
+Examples of using Python can be found in /usr/local/src/hal_python_examples/

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started